Strange Air Conditioner Smells? What Common AC Odors Mean for Texas Homeowners

 -

-Mold or mildew growth inside ductwork or coils
+Mold or mildew inside ductwork or on coils

 Why it matters:

-Mold-related smells don’t just affect comfort — they can negatively impact indoor air quality and aggravate allergies or respiratory issues.
+These AC odors affect comfort and can aggravate allergies or respiratory issues.

 Solution:

-Professional air conditioning servicing can clean and correct moisture issues.
-In some homes, adding a whole-home dehumidifier can dramatically reduce recurring odors.
+Professional AC servicing can clean coils, drain lines, and ducts.
+In some homes, a whole-home dehumidifier can prevent recurring smells.

 -